R Tutorials Top Banner

 http://www.cran.r-project.org/manuals.html

 By the way, CRAN stands for Comprehensive R Archive Network.
-There is several tons of useful stuff online there.
+There are many tons of useful stuff online there.